Graphene used to sieve salts from seawater

 “This is the first clear-cut experiment in this regime.
 We also demonstrate that there are realistic possibilities to scale up the described approach and mass produce graphene-based membranes with required sieve sizes.”

-Researchers at the university, which houses the £61M National Graphene Institute research center, have also been looking at using graphene membranes for gas separation, such as filtering carbon dioxide molecules from power station flue gases — hinting at a possible route for enabling economic carbon capture and storage at scale.
+Scientists at the university, which houses the £61M National Graphene Institute research center, have also been looking at using graphene membranes for gas separation, such as filtering carbon dioxide molecules from power station flue gases — hinting at a possible route for enabling economic carbon capture and storage at scale.

 0